Jenn ChenJenn ChenJenn ChenJenn Chen

 About Jenn Chen

-I'm a San Francisco-based coffee marketer: digital strategist, writer & photographer.
-On the side, I munch on donuts & think of new ways to make you look stunning online.
+I'm a San Francisco-based writer & photographer.
+On the side, I munch on donuts & hang out with my dog Zoey.

-You can reach me here or on Twitter.
+You can reach me here or on Bluesky.

 Life goal: